NadimGhaznavi/ai_snake_lab/README.md

 ---

+# Limitations

+Because the simulation runs in a Textual TUI, terminal resizing and plot redraws can subtly affect the simulation timing.
+As a result, highscore achievements may appear at slightly different game numbers across runs.
+This behavior is expected and does not indicate a bug in the AI logic.

+If you have a requirement to make simulation runs repeatable, drop me a note and I can implement a **headless mode** where the simulation runs in a separate process outside of Textual.

+---

 # Acknowledgements

 The original code for this project was based on a YouTube tutorial, [Python + PyTorch + Pygame Reinforcement Learning – Train an AI to Play Snake](https://www.youtube.com/watch?v=L8ypSXwyBds) by Patrick Loeber.
 You can access his original code [here](https://github.com/patrickloeber/snake-ai-pytorch) on GitHub.
 Thank you Patrick!!!
 You are amazing!!!!
 This project is a port of the pygame and matplotlib solution.